ISSArt-LLC/ISSArt-LLC.github.io/posts/2014-12-16-way-speed-selenium-tests.md

           createtime="2013-07-01 07:55:15" />
 ```

-Then, in the “setUp” method, we initialize a cookie containing identifier of such an immortal session for a desired
+Then, in the "setUp" method, we initialize a cookie containing identifier of such an immortal session for a desired
 user:

 ```